Ch1h5ah/untrunc/README.md

 ●`  make`compiling

-●`  apt-get install yasm`if you see the error like 'nasm/yasm not found',just install it and then make again.
+●`  apt install yasm`if you see the error like 'nasm/yasm not found',just install it and then make again.

 ●`  cd ..`return the previous directory and **make sure you are in '/home/YourUserName/untrunc-master' so that you would compile successfully in next step**.